Deducteam/lambdapi/doc/sections/structure.md

    + property checking:

      - `sr.ml`: algorithm for checking subject reduction
-     - `confluence.ml`: call confluence checker by converting signatures into a TRS file
+     - `confluence.ml`: call a confluence checker by converting signatures into a TRS file
+     - `termination.ml`: call a termination checker by converting signatures into an XTC file

    + interface to editors: